Experience and Expertise

 How do I get from Bilbao to Madrid and other cities?

 There are now RENFE trains that will get you from Bilbao to Madrid in less than 7 hours.
-While routes and availability may vary upon time of booking, click here for a sample train schedule.
+While routes and availability may vary upon time of booking, there are several daily trains from Santiago to Madrid.
 If you are looking to fly, there are excellent internal flights that fly Bilbao to Madrid.
-For a complete list of companies that service the Bilbao airport, please click here.

 The RENFE website can be a bit temperamental and is not very user friendly.
 However, all is not lost!
 We would be happy to have our local travel agent assist in making those arrangements for you.
 Keep in mind that train tickets cannot be purchased until 60 days prior to departure.
 Routes and availability are subject to vary based on maintenance needs.

 How do I get from the Bilbao Airport to the City Centre?

 From the airport, you can take Bizkai Bus #3247, which connects the airport with the center of town.
 There are buses every 30 minutes (from 6:20am to 00:00am).
 For complete details, please click here.

 How do I get to and from the Airport?

 The national organization of airports in Spain (AENA) has a great website that explains how to get to and from the major city for your airport of choice.
 It also has information regarding the routes serviced, the corresponding airlines, terminal information, and much more.
 You may have to re-click the "English" tab at the top once you have chosen your airport.